Rough Riding Below Mount Kanchenjunga

 • Travel insurance.

-• Alcoholic drinks, soft drinks, snacks, laundry, phone calls, and internet.
+• Any kind of alcoholic drinks, cold drinks, snacks, laundry, phone call, internet.

 Do's & Don'ts